browserengineering/book/book/chrome.md

 ```

 The whole point of tab support is to have more than one tab around,
-and for that we we need a button that creates a new tab.
+and for that we need a button that creates a new tab.
 Let's put
 that on the left of the tab bar, with a big plus in the middle:

 ``` {.python}